 - Genes are present in two or more forms

-- One form of a gene may be dominant over other
+- One form of a gene may be dominant over another

-- Individual genes exist in two forms may be similar or dissimilar
+- Individual genes exist in two forms that may be similar or dissimilar

 - Two forms of the gene separate at the time of gamete formation